KDE/websites-openraster-org/baseline/layer-stack-spec.rst

 layer or sub-stack in turn to the group's backdrop, just as if there were no stacked group.

--  The root stack has a fixed, implicit rendering in OpenRaster: it is to composite as an isolated group over a background of the application's choice.
+The root stack has a fixed, implicit rendering in OpenRaster: it is to composite as an isolated group over a background of the application's choice.

--  Non-root stacks should be rendered as isolated groups if their ``isolation`` property is ``isolate`` (and not explicitely set to ``auto``)
+Non-root stacks should be rendered as isolated groups if their ``isolation`` property is ``isolate`` (and not explicitly set to ``auto``)

 When a stack is not isolated, its ``composite-op`` attribute is ignored and the ``composite-op`` of the layers are used instead.
 The ``visibility`` and ``opacity``